renzodamgo/CHiME9-ECHI/README.md

 ## <a id="stages">3.
 Stages</a>

 This repository is set up to handle all phases of training, enhancement and evaluation.
- Each of these has it's own pipeline, which will prepare the data and perform the intended task.All participants are free to modify the **train** and **enhancement** code to obtain the best results possible.
+ Each of these has its own pipeline, which will prepare the data and perform the intended task.
+All participants are free to modify the **train** and **enhancement** code to obtain the best results possible.

 - **Train:** Prepares speech segments of the dataset and then trains using them.